A Survey on Transformer Compression: Architecture Preserved Compression

 \subsubsection{Discussion}

-With the presence of extreme distributions and outliers, quantization for transformers is much more difficult than that for convolutional neural networks.
-To recover the performance of quantized models, various methods are proposed to address the quantization-unfriendly components in transformers.
-Specifically, For vision tasks, the existing methods optimizes the quantized transformers in three ways: remaining the self-attention rank, rectifying the distribution of extreme distribution and addressing the weight oscillation and data variation in quantization-aware training, as shown in Figure~\ref{quant_overview}.
+With the presence of extreme distributions and outliers, quantization for Transformers is much more difficult than that for convolutional neural networks.
+To recover the performance of quantized models, various methods are proposed to address the quantization-unfriendly components in Transformers.
+Specifically, for vision tasks, the existing methods optimizes the quantized Transformers in three ways: retaining the self-attention rank, rectifying the distribution of extreme distribution, and addressing the weight oscillation and data variation in quantization-aware training, as shown in Figure~\ref{quant_overview}.
 And for natural language processing task, most schemes aims to process the outlier of weights and activations.
-Besides, the training overhead is usually unacceptable for large language models with billion-level parameters, thus quantizing module by module and conducting parameter-efficient fine-tune are much popular.
-However, when compressing to extremely low bit-width, the quantized transformers suffer significant performance degradation, which are far away from the floating-point models, thus how to build a more accurate and low-bit transformers is still a hard problem to be solved.
+What's more, the training overhead is usually unacceptable for large language models with billions of parameters, and therefore quantizing module by module and conducting parameter-efficient fine-tune are much popular.
+However, when compressing to extremely low bit-width, the quantized Transformers suffer significant performance degradation, and perform far worse than the floating-point models.
+As such, how to build a more accurate and low-bit Transformers is still a difficult problem to be solved.